On this page:

 Index of wetland condition

-The Index of Wetland Condition (IWC) is a standard method used to assess the condition of wetlands.
+The Index of Wetland Condition (IWC) is a standard method used to assess the condition of wetlands at the local scale.
 A web-based platform has been developed to enter and view IWC data and assist waterway agencies in managing Victoria’s wetlands.

 Celebrating World Wetlands Day